skip to main content

 Nobody knows their community better than the local journalist.
 Their job is to know as much of what’s going on in the area as possible.
 It makes you more connected to where you live and the people around you because you have that deep knowledge of the city’s intricacies.

-The key to starting up a career in the competitive field of journalism and media is getting real-world experience.
+The key to starting up a career in the competitive field of journalism, publishing and media is getting real-world experience.
 You have to learn by doing.
-An international internship in Journalism can offer just that, along with the opportunity to gain international experience working and living in a foreign country.
-The Intern Group offers high-quality journalism internships in cities like Madrid, New York, Melbourne, Hong Kong, Medellín and London.
-There’s no better way to get a step ahead in this exciting and competitive career field.
+A remote or international internship in Journalism can offer just that, along with the opportunity to gain international experience working and living in a foreign country.